- 1 1. Next SAT prep starts the second the prior test ends

 You might perceive SAT tutors as a privilege that not everyone can afford, but there are options out there to suit almost any budget.
 Sometimes, an SAT tutor can simply be a mentor, teacher, or guidance counselor who has helped to coach other students through the SAT in the past.
 Ask around at your school or public library to find if there is anyone with this sort of experience and expertise who might be willing to help you.

 You can also find paid tutoring services available locally, or online.
-CollegeVine online SAT tutors scored in the 99th percentile on the section of the exam they are teaching, and our custom tutoring plans save time and money by using the exact amount of prep needed to help you achieve your ideal SAT score.
+CollegeVine online SAT tutors scored in the 99th percentile on the exam section they are teaching, and our custom tutoring plans save time and money by using the exact amount of prep needed to help you achieve your ideal SAT score.

 If cost is a concern for you, you may be able to find pro bono tutoring services in your area, or apply for a scholarship with a larger tutoring company.
 The CollegeVine scholarship program provides free tutoring, mentoring, and essay help to qualified students.
 Alternatively, some local tutoring companies also offer pro bono tutoring services to students who qualify.
 You can search for opportunities near you by conducting an online query with the terms “pro bono SAT tutor” and your city name.